 The sensitivity to the heat makes all the difference in a fan for a wood burning stove.
 If it is not sensitive enough it won’t run when it needs to.
 If it is too sensitive it will run all the time.
 You need a fan that has the right sensitivity.
 It should turn on when the stove begins to heat up and shut back off when it begins to cool down.

 There are many fans that don’t turn on until the stove is too hot.
-This is counterproductive and doesn’t move the air that needs to be moved.
+This is counterproductive as the air does not get moved at once.
 Try to check at what temperature the fan will turn on and try it out before you commit to a product.